Grants made/funds committed from Christchurch Earthquake Mayoral Relief Fund as at 31 October 2013.

 Information submitted by applicants may be presented in public decision making meetings of the Council.
 If you wish your information to remain confidential, please advise at the time of your application.

-Please note, that the fund is currently oversubscribed with a number of applications currently under review.
 New applications to the fund will be acknowledged and applicant contact details recorded.
-These applications will not be accepted for review until all current applications have been considered.
+These applications will be accepted for review but will not be considered until all current applications have been finalised.

 2. Complete the form, making sure to answer all questions.